vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Users/New-VCFServiceUser.md

 ### Examples
 #### Example 1
 ```
-New-VCFServiceUser -user sec-admin@rainpole.io -role ADMIN
+New-VCFServiceUser -user svc-user@rainpole.io -role ADMIN
 ```
-This example shows how to create a cluster in a Workload Domain from a json spec
+This example shows how to create a user with ADMIN role

 ### Parameters